 The dynamics of interacting populations of predators and their prey have long been a topic of interest in population biology.
-Comparisons of a number of case studies have revealed similar dynamics between such populations, regardless of the specific species under study and the details of their interactions.
-(Elton, 1966).
-Notably, when the sizes of the predator and prey populations are compared over many generations, we tend to find regular oscillations in these sizes that are out of phase; where one increases, the other tends to decline, and vice-versa (see figure 1).
+Comparisons of a number of case studies have revealed similar dynamics between such populations, regardless of the specific species under study and the details of their interactions (Elton, 1966).
+Notably, when the sizes of the predator and prey populations are compared over many generations, we tend to find regular oscillations in these sizes that are out of phase; where one increases, the other tends to decline, and vice versa (see Figure 1).
 Numerous mathematical models have been proposed to explain these oscillations.
-In this section, we will examine several NetLogo models that are at considerable variance from classical versions.
-Along with providing a first-hand glimpse of our approach to modeling systems, the example will also allow us to contrast the different perspectives promoted by embodied versus classical tools.
+In this section, we examine several NetLogo models that are at considerable variance from classical versions.
+Along with providing a firsthand glimpse of our approach to modeling systems, the example also allows us to contrast the different perspectives promoted by embodied versus classical tools.
 We begin with a look at a well-known classical model.

-8 In biology, the term most often used for this kind of modeling is "individual-based" modeling.
+9In biology, the term most often used for this kind of modeling is individual-based modeling.

-9 The predator-prey model and numerous other models (collectively known as "Connected Models" (Wilensky, 1998) can be downloaded from http://ccl.northwestern.edu/netlogo/models.
+10The predator-prey model and numerous other models (collectively known as connected models; Wilensky, 1998) can be downloaded from http://ccl.northwestern.edu/netlogo/models.

-Figure 1.
-Fluctuations of the sizes of predatory lynx and prey hare populations in Northern Canada from 1845-1935 (from Purves, Orian, & Heller, 1992).
+FIGURE 1 Fluctuations of the sizes of predatory lynx and prey hare populations in Northern Canada from 1845 to 1935.
+From Life: The Science of Biology (3rd ed., Figure 46.7B, p.
+1060), by W. Purves, G. Orian, and H. Heller, 1992, Sunderland, MA: Sinauer.
+Copyright 1992 by Sinauer Associates.
+Reprinted with permission.